Gross Domestic Product, pre- and post-pandemic

 Ex-president Trump claims that the economy was the best it had ever been during his term and that it has declined under President Biden.
 Analyzing recent economic records is challenging due to the Covid pandemic.
 The pandemic response led to a steep drop in GDP, easily visible in the adjacent chart.
 To account for the pandemic’s impact — though it may not be fully possible — I divided the analysis into two periods: pre-pandemic, and from the recovery to pre-pandemic levels of GDP.

-From the table, real GDP during the pre-pandemic Trump administration (points A to B), grew at an average of $141.2 billion per quarter, or 0.73%.
+From the nearby table, real GDP during the pre-pandemic Trump administration (points A to B), grew at an average of $144.3 billion per quarter, or 0.74%.

-While the dollar value of average quarterly GDP increase is higher for the Biden administration, the rate during the pre-pandemic Trump administration is higher.
+The dollar value of average quarterly GDP increase is higher for the Biden administration.
+More importantly, the proportional rate is also higher, compared to the pre-pandemic Trump administration.

 References